digidip/tapjaw-importer/docs/commands.md

 ## Tapjaw Metadata Command Decorators

-Tapjaw metadata cmmand decorators define the properties required to register a command.
+Tapjaw metadata command decorators define the properties required to register a command.
 Below is a list of available decorator methods.

 Write each ***required*** and any ***optional*** methods on the lines prior to the class definition.
 For example:
 ```typescript